-But as you can imagine, if we keep on loading up one side of the scale, eventually somethings got to give.
+As you can imagine, if we keep on loading up one side of the scale, eventually somethings got to give.
 If inflammation doesn't cease, and it won't if we keep loading the scale, then the cells in the body start changing and we start seeing more symptoms arise.

-These symptoms can present themselves in many different forms, from high blood pressure, high cholesterol, increased weight gain, aches and pains, heart disease, and the list goes on and on.
+These symptoms can present themselves in many different forms, from high blood pressure, high cholesterol, increased weight gain, aches and pains, heart disease, diabetes, and the list goes on and on.

 Immune cells invade the pancreas when inflamed